OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Resistance_System.md

 ## Special Resist Mechanics

 ### Resist Pierce

+**Game Rule Summary**: Some casters can learn to pierce through resistances, making their spells more effective against heavily protected targets.
+Resist pierce only affects resistance from items and gear - it doesn't reduce natural racial resistances or high-level ability bonuses, so those remain reliable protection.

 ```csharp
 // Resist Pierce reduces target's item bonus resists
 // Does not affect racial, buff, or ability resists